 - On the touchpoint tile, click into the Touchpoint 1 field to customize the name of the touchpoint.

-- Select the pencil icon to begin designing and configuring your content.
+- Select the Edit icon to begin designing and configuring your content.

-In the Pages accordion, select where you want this content to appear.
+In the Targets accordion, select where you want this content to appear.

-- To remove a previous selection, select the trash icon next to the page's information.
+- To remove a previous selection, select the Remove icon when hovering over the row.

 In the Triggers accordion, choose when you want this content to appear.